Estimated reading time: 6 minutes

 URL: The URL should be short and sweet and also include your keyword.
 In this case, it would be the URL of your domain, separated by a forward slash or hyphen for your keyword: abcveterinaryclinic.com/veterinarian-costs.

 Include NAP data

-The final, and perhaps most important, element of local search is NAP data.
+The final, and perhaps most important, element of local business SEO is NAP data.
 NAP stands for name, address and phone number.